Java components (Gradle)

 $ git push origin master vx.y.z

 This will trigger two GitHub Actions builds and the generated artifacts will be uploaded to the OME Artifactory.
 All builds from the master branch are expected to be snapshots and uploaded to the ome.snapshots repository.
-All tag builds are expected to be full releases and uploaded to the ome.staging repository.
+All tag builds are expected to be full releases and uploaded to the ome.releases repository.